drewbuttons/framer-runway-http-request/README.md

 # framer-runway-http-request
-A simple boilerplate for communicating with Runway machine learning models from Framer Classic
+This is a simple boilerplate for communicating with Runway machine learning models from Framer Classic.

-This project sends a **text caption input** to a pretrained **[AttnGAN](https://github.com/taoxugit/AttnGAN)** model in Runway, which returns a **generated image output**.
+The project sends a **text caption input** to a pretrained **[AttnGAN](https://github.com/taoxugit/AttnGAN)** model in Runway, which returns a **generated image output**.
 This format for HTTP requests can be easily adapted to communicate with other models hosted in Runway's library.

 Optimized to work in parallel with **Runway v0.3.2**.
 Last updated **03.04.19**.